-Cris Abrego, Co-Chairman and Co-CEO, Endemol Shine North America
+Cris Abrego, Co-Chairman, Endemol Shine Americas and Co-CEO, Endemol Shine North America

-Cris Abrego serves as Co-Chairman and Co-CEO, Endemol Shine North America.
+Cris Abrego serves as Co-Chairman, Endemol Shine Americas and Co-CEO, Endemol Shine North America.
 Abrego originally joined Endemol Shine North America in October 2014.

 The former co-founder and chief of Endemol-owned 51 Minds Entertainment (“Flavor of Love”), Abrego is one of the leading creators and producers of reality television in the U.S., recognized globally for pioneering a new genre of unscripted programming with the breakout celeb-reality series “The Surreal Life.”

-Abrego and Corwin now oversee all of Endemol Shine North America’s unscripted programming, including hits such as CBS’ "Big Brother" and FOX’s "MasterChef" and scripted series from its Endemol Shine Studios, producers of AMC’s “Hell on Wheels,” DirecTV’s "Kingdom" and HBO’s upcoming drama “Utopia.”
+Abrego and Corwin now oversee all of Endemol Shine North America’s unscripted programming, including hits such as CBS’s "Big Brother," FOX’s "MasterChef" and CBS's upcoming alternative series "Hunted" and scripted series from its Endemol Shine Studios, producers of AMC’s “Hell on Wheels,” DirecTV’s "Kingdom," Showtime's upcoming comedy "I'm Dying Up Here" and HBO’s upcoming drama “Utopia.”

 Also under their purview is Endemol Live (“Pitbull’s New Year’s Revolution” on FOX), Spanish-language sales and production team Endemol Shine Latino, nationally syndicated series “Steve Harvey” and Endemol Beyond USA, the company’s digital unit, which recently launched global lifestyle network ICON with Michelle Phan.
 Endemol Shine North America is also home to a portfolio of industry-leading subsidiary production companies including Authentic Entertainment, Original Media, True Entertainment and 51 Minds Entertainment.
 In addition, Endemol Shine North America has a strategic partnership with Ryan Seacrest Productions.